.

 Step 1: Log in to your TikTok account.

-Step 2: Navigate to your account and then go to Settings and Privacy.
+Step 2: Navigate to your account and then to Settings and Privacy.

 Step 3: Select the Accessibility tab and then toggle on Captions.

-Step 4: You'll now see automated closed captions when you watch videos.
+Step 4: You'll see automated closed captions when watching videos.

 Step 2: Upload your video file to Facebook.